 A common trope about investing in gold is that an ounce will always buy a good suit – true from Roman times, through the Tudor era and into the 19th and 20th century.
 Today 1oz (troy) is worth around £835, so we are not talking Savile Row but nor are we in Primark.

-The downsides to investing in gold
+The downsides to gold as investment

 Although investing in gold is a good long-term inflation hedge, if you need the cash now the volatility may far outweigh the gain.
 Gold bought at its peak in September 2011 would today be worth almost 25 per cent less.